Sidd-dmg/yoobee-shunya/README.md

 # ESP-B Gateway – MQTT Command & Control Documentation

 This document contains **all MQTT topics, commands, payloads, scenarios, and examples** supported by the ESP-B Gateway.
-The content is formatted for GitHub readability with **no data added or removed**.

 ---

 ## Table of Contents